What would cause a giant explosion like this one?

 The type of eruption a volcano has depends on the composition of the magma.
 Silica-rich, felsic magma can trap a lot of gas.
 So these magmas produce explosive eruptions.
 Silica-poor mafic magmas trap little gas.
 These magmas produce quiet eruptions.
 Which type of eruption do you think is safest to be near?

 All volcanoes share the same basic features.
 First, mantle rock melts.
 The molten rock collects in magma chambers that can be 160 kilometers (100 miles) beneath the surface.
 As the rock heats, it expands.
 The hot rock is less dense than the surrounding rock.
 The magma rises toward the surface through cracks in the crust.
 A volcanic eruption occurs when the magma reaches the surface.
 Lava can reach the surface gently or explosively.

 An explosive eruption produces huge clouds of volcanic ash.
 Chunks of the volcano fly high into the atmosphere.
-Explosive eruptions can be 10,000 times as powerful as an atomic bomb ( Figure below ).
+Explosive eruptions can be tens of thousands of times as powerful as an atomic bomb (Figure below).
 Hot magma beneath the surface mixes with water.
 This forms gases.
 The gas pressure grows until it must be released.
 The volcano erupts in an enormous explosion.

 Eyjafjallajökull volcano in Iceland spewed ash into the atmosphere in 2010.
 This was a fairly small eruption, but it disrupted air travel across Europe for six days.